btahir/age-detector/README.md

 # Age Predictor Application
-Detecting A Person's Age In A Photo

 This project leverages Deep Learning to predict a person's age in a photo.

 I used the fastai library for Deep Learning: https://github.com/fastai/fastai

 I used the IMDB-Wiki Dastbase for my data: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/